GamerzSocks/FTRWS/README.md

 # The Roos White Scores

-The super top secret mission to keep the players informed about the results of their matches in the light of "Silent Scoring"
+The super top secret mission to keep the people informed about the results.

 ## Round 1: Roos White VS Noranda Hawks